crosleyzack/dotfiles/nix/README.md

 Install and use nix package manager to have fully reproducible libraries.

-## install.sh
+## Setting up barebones Nix

-Setup nix on this computer.
+Run `SETUP_CHANNEL=true INSTALL_HOME_MANAGER=false INSTALL_NIX_PKGS=true ./install.sh` to setup nix on this computer without home manager.

 This uses this single user version.
 This will also update nix to a newer version by changing environment variable `VERSION`.

 After making any desired updates to `config.nix`, run `nix-env -iA nixpkgs.myPackages` to setup packages.

 Run `nix-env -u` to update packages

 To clean up old generations, run `nix-collect-garbage`

+## Setting up Home Manager

+Run `SETUP_CHANNEL=true INSTALL_HOME_MANAGER=true INSTALL_NIX_PKGS=false ./install.sh` to setup nix on this computer with home manager.

+Home Manager will not only install packages, but configure programs like zsh, vscode, atuin, etc.

+Use `home-manager switch` to update packages.

 ## nuke.sh